 Buying from a reputable dealer pretty much saves you the trouble of worrying about all these things.
 After all, they’ve got a reputation to uphold, so you know they’ll be forthcoming with their products.

 Both Andersen and Pella are great brands, but there can only be one winner.
-Determining that winner isn’t a straightforward thing, one must look at the different characteristics to come to a decision.
+Determining the winner isn’t a straightforward thing, one must look at the different characteristics to come to a decision.
 The windows you’ll buy may well remain attached to your house for as long as you stay there, that’s why this is so important.

 We’ve combed through the features of the products provided by these companies, talked about their history, their pros and cons, and the differences between them.
 Armed with so much knowledge, you should be equipped to make the right decision for your home.